 Drink black tea, herbal tea or coffee 1 hour after meals, rather than with your meal.
 These beverages can reduce the amount of non-heme iron absorbed from foods.

 Do I need an iron supplement?

-Some people may need iron supplements.
+In addition to eating iron-rich foods every day, some people may need iron supplements.
 Only take iron supplements when recommended by your health care provider.
 Too much iron can be harmful, especially for infants and children.
 People with hemochromatosis absorb too much iron, and should not take iron supplements.